limpyd/redis-limpyd/doc/contrib.rst

 Related field types
 -------------------

 The `related` module provides 5 field types, based on the standard ones.
-All have the `indexable` attribute to True, and `cacheable` to False (for internal needs, we can't activate cache on related fields.)
+All have the `indexable` attribute set to True.

 There is one big addition on these fields over the normal one.
 Everywhere you can pass a value to store (in theory you would pass an object's primary key), you can pass an instance of a limpyd model.
 The primary key of these instances will be extraced for you.